There have been many challenges. Probably the biggest is learning to live with the reality of it all. – Chelsea

 - If you are in a same-sex relationship, it can help to seek out health professionals who are sensitive to and respectful of your situation.
 It is important that your partner is involved in your treatment and care.
 If you feel that your medical team is not supportive, then it is probably a good idea to look around for other professionals.
 Some couples also find it helpful to talk to a counsellor or join a same-sex support group.

-- If you are looking for a resource to help your partner in understanding your needs, you can download or order BCNA's booklet She has secondary breast cancer: how can I support her?
+- If you are looking for a resource to help your partner in understanding your needs, you can download BCNA's booklet She has secondary breast cancer: how can I support her?

 Sexual wellbeing and intimacy